TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imagelinkwrap/Index.rst

          effects

    Data type
-         see GIFBUILDER / effects. (from stdgraphics-library)
+         see GIFBUILDER / effects. (from GraphicalFunctions library)

          /stdWrap